The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Memorial University of Newfoundland

 Central bankers are paid hands hired by governments to speculate on their behalf in volatile markets, including the gold market.
-There they are facing, not other straw men, but flesh-and-blood speculators who risk their own money and are in no position to pass on their losses to the taxpayer.
-The incompetent speculator is eliminated in short order and only the most astute ones survive.
-In contrast, central bankers have job security and their losses are not personal losses as the government underwrites them.
-Thus the confrontation between them and real speculators is one-sided and becomes ever more so as time goes by.
+There, they face not other straw men but flesh-and-blood speculators who risk their own money and cannot pass on their losses to the taxpayer.
+The incompetent speculator is eliminated quickly, and only the most astute ones survive.
+In contrast, central bankers have job security, and their losses are not personal as the government underwrites them.
+Thus, the confrontation between them and real speculators is one-sided and becomes ever more so as time passes.

 The Battle between Central Bankers and Speculators: Lessons from History